 Usage

-This tool can be run in a variety of ways, depending on your needs.
+This tool can be run in several ways, depending on your needs.

 Prerequisite 1: Install Graphviz